Pat Hawley's 8-string guitar

 Last time I visited Pat Hawley, he had an interesting guitar to show me.
-He had just finished a custom 8-string guitar, for Lucas from the group "Go Long (!)"
+He had just finished a custom 8-string guitar, for Lucas from the group "Go Long (!)", which has since disbanded.

 The middle 6-strings of this guitar have the standard tuning of regular guitar,

 but this guitar adds an extra low B on the low side and a high A. So the tuning of this guitar is:

 To get this extreme range, Pat went with a fan-fret guitar.
 This allows for a shorter high string.
 This is really important, because the high string on this guitar is actually an over-tensioned E-string.
 A shorter string requires less tension to tune to a high note.
 The highest string has 23 frets.
 The open strings on the guitar cover almost three octaves (21 piano keys), but if you play to the last fret, it covers 35 piano keys, almost five octaves!

 By comparison, the strings of a typical tenor ukulele fall within one octave, less than the range of the last three strings of this guitar.

 Danielle, in the middle, is also performing on a Hawley guitar...